danbev/learning-iot/stm32f0-discovery/README.md

 ### UART Example
 First thing we need to do is to take a look at the block diagram and see how UART is connected to the system.
 On this board we have `USART1`, `USART2`, and `USART6`.
-I think they all work in the same way and I'm going to use `USART2` for this example.
-It is connected to Advanced Peripheral Bus 1 (APB1) so we have to enable USART2 via APB1.
+I think they all work in the same way and I'm going to use `USART1` for this example.
+It is connected to Advanced Peripheral Bus 2 (APB2) so we have to enable USART1 via the APB2 register.
 ```
-6.4.8 APB peripheral clock enable register 1 (RCC_APB1ENR)
+6.4.8 APB peripheral clock enable register 2 (RCC_APB2ENR)
-Address: 0x1C
+Address: 0x18

- Bit 17 USART2EN: USART2 clock enable
+Bit 14 USART1EN: USART1 clock enable
 Set and cleared by software.
-  0: USART2 clock disabled
+  0: USART1clock disabled
-  1: USART2 clock enabled
+  1: USART1clock enabled
 ```
-So we will need to set bit `17` (`USARTS_EN`) to 1 to enable the `USART2` clock.
+So we will need to set bit `14` (`USART1_EN`) to 1 to enable the `USART1` clock.
 The clock needs to be activated or the peripheral may not be readable by software and the returned value will always be `0x0`.